conda/conda/docs/source/plugin-api/index.rst

 As of X.Y, Conda has support for user plugins, enabling them to extend and/or change some of its functionality.

-Plugins are implemented via pluggy_ and discovered using Python package entrypoints.
+Plugins are implemented via pluggy_ and discovered using `Python package entrypoints`_.
 You may refeer to pluggy_'s documentation for a full description of its features, but in summary, you will want to define the hooks you want to register and register your plugin under the ``conda`` entrypoint namespace.